-Assistant Professor of Psychology, Hofstra Northwell School of Medicine
+Assistant Professor of Psychology, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Phone: (516) 463-4856

 Dr. Keith Shafritz is an associate professor in the Hofstra University Department of Psychology, and an professor in Translational Psychiatry at the Feinstein Institute for Medical Research.
 He will be chair of the Hofstra University Department of Psychology beginning September 2013.